fabferri/about-k8s/aks-hands-on/aks-02-kubectl/Readme.md

    ms.date="19/12/2023"
    ms.author="fabferri" />

-# AKS hand-on episode 2: imperative commands
+# AKS hands-on episode 2: imperative commands

 **kubectl** is a Kubernetes command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
 The **kubectl** command-line tool supports several different ways to create and manage Kubernetes objects: